Here’s The Truth To How Many Carbs Per Day To Lose Weight – It’s Not What You Think

 The amount of carbohydrates you eat do play a role in losing weight, but there are other factors that come into play.
 A big one is insulin resistance.

 Insulin resistance is when insulin is no longer able to efficiently remove blood sugar from the body’s blood stream.
 When this happens this increases fat storage and decreases fat burning.

 Ideally, you want four things to occur when you eat carbs:

 - Quick and efficient blood sugar clearance

 So if your body is going to respond appropriately to carbs, your insulin sensitivity must be up.

 In the end, if you can find a diet that creates a long term calorie deficit, doesn’t interfere with your lifestyle and is healthy and smart then you’ll find that losing weight isn’t as much about how many carbs per day to lose weight or counting the exact amount of calories you ate for the day, but it’s more about a calorie deficit long term and eating healthy foods.

 If you are a “carb-nut” and you want to make sure that your body is responding as efficiently as possible, you can look into some supplements that help.
-My favorite is BioTRUST’s IC-5™ but there are many out there.
+I would recommend checking out BioTRUST IC-5™ but there are many out there.